xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 ```

-Under the hood `.attachWebjars()` use extensions mechanism and adds
+Under the hood, `.attachWebjars()` uses the extensions mechanism and adds
 `META-INF/resources/webjars/` as application resources path:

 ```java